Qualification Scenarios: Mission Impossible For Pakistan

-Pakistan’s chances of qualifying for the semi-finals of the 2019 World Cup went from realistic to highly improbable as England beat New Zealand by 119 runs at Chester-le-Street on Wednesday, 3rd July.
+Pakistan's last throw of the dice to make it to the semi-finals of the ICC World Cup 2019 got off to a good start as Sarfaraz Ahmed won the toss and elected to bat first against Bangladesh at Lord's on Friday.

-Pakistan can mathematically still qualify for the semi-finals if they beat Bangladesh on Friday, the 5th of July at Lord’s in London by some ridiculously huge margin but the probability of this happening is next to impossible.
+The toss was as crucial as anything in this encounter as this gives Pakistan at least a shot (although a highly improbable one) to make it to the last four.
+Had Sarfaraz lost the toss and Bangladesh elected to bat first, it would have meant curtains for the Men in Green then and there.
+Chasing was not an option as then the net run rate differential margin with New Zealand would have been impossible to achieve batting second.

-The first hurdle for Pakistan will be the toss – win the toss and bat first.
-Chasing is not an option for Pakistan as then the net run rate differential margin with New Zealand is impossible to achieve batting second.
+Pakistan can mathematically still qualify for the semi-finals if they beat Bangladesh.
+The margin of defeat will have to be ridiculous and the probability of this happening is next to impossible.
+We lay out the scenarios as to what Pakistan need to do to make it through to the final four.

 Or